uldahlalex/ws-request-hook/README.md

 ```

-Don't forget to call unsubscribe() - if you need to re-trigger the event, wrap it inside a useEffect() hook
+Don't forget to call unsubscribe().
+If you need to re-trigger the event, wrap it inside a useEffect() hook and use the dependencies array (second argument in useEffect())

 _____